jenyu7/dwsource/lct-10.md

 ```
 ###### `realloc` attempts to resize the memory block associated with a pointer.
 If `size` is smaller than the original size, the extra bytes will be released.

 If `size` is greater than the original size, the allocation will be increased, or a new allocation will be made to accomodate the larger block.

-If something goes wrong, it returns NULL.
+If you run out of memory, it returns NULL.

 #### Example of use:
 ```c